-A failure in the electronics of a card reader, errors or omissions in the card swipe system database, or a loss of communication between a card reader and the database can result in a denial of access to campus cardholders who would otherwise have access to a particular door or doors within the vivarium and throughout ISELF.
-Loss of card-swipe access to the vivarium, or selected spaces within it, can prevent animal care staff and other users of the vivarium from performing critical animal care tasks or time-sensitive experimental treatments.
+A failure in the electronics of a card reader, errors or omissions in the data entered into the card reader system database, or a loss of communication between a card reader and the database can result in a denial of access to campus cardholders who would otherwise have access to a particular door or doors within the vivarium and throughout ISELF.
+Loss of electronic access to the vivarium, or selected spaces within it, can prevent animal care staff and other users of the vivarium from performing critical animal care tasks or time-sensitive experimental treatments.
 It also inhibits disaster response by precluding immediate and sustained access to spaces in which equipment and supplies required for disaster response are housed.

-Among the disasters described herein, unforeseen losses of card-swipe access and/or failures of campus card readers are the most frequently encountered issues affecting the vivarium.
+Among the disasters described herein, unforeseen losses of electronic access and/or failures of campus card readers are the most frequently encountered issues impacting the vivarium.